RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 8: How to identify the allelic profile of the genomes of interest using this cgMLST database for *P. aeruginosa*

-Necessary steps to run chewBBACA and type genomes of interest with the cgMLST schema.
+In the steps below we are describing all the necessary steps to identify the allelic profile of the genomes of interest using the cgMLST scheme.

-## Step 8.1: Install ChewBBACA and all its dependencies as described above;
+## Step 8.1: Install ChewBBACA and all its dependencies;

+To download ChewBBACA and all its dependencies see the topic: Softwares and Downloads (Main dependencies); Other dependencies (for schema evaluation only):

 ## Step 8.2: Download the folder (schema_seed) through the link available in step 1;